Relocation Guide

 “Is there good healthcare?”

 Royal Victoria Regional Health Centre in Barrie is a major regional hospital.
-Orillia Soldiers’ Memorial Hospital serves the north end of the county.
-Walk-in clinics and family doctors are available, though waitlists exist — just like in Toronto.
-Specialists may require a trip to Barrie or Toronto for some cases.
+Orillia Soldiers’ Memorial Hospital serves the north end.
+Walk-in clinics available, though waitlists exist — just like in Toronto.

-“Will I miss the city amenities?”
+“Will I miss city amenities?”

 “Is it too rural for me?”